rki-mf1/CoVpipe2/README.md

 <sub><sub>Components originally designed by James A. Fellows Yates & nf-core under a CC0 license (public domain)</sub></sub>

 </details>

+## Citations

+An extensive list of references for the tools used by the pipeline can be found in the [`CITATIONS.md`](CITATIONS.md) file.

 ## Acknowledgement, props and inspiration